Which classical composers most influenced The Beatles?

 None of The Beatles had a background in classical music.
 Paul McCartney's (jazz musician) father would turn the radio off if a classical record came on.
 It was similar in the other homes where George Formby far outranked Beethoven in the musical pantheon

 George did, however, learn one classical 'party-piece' in his early teens, which he taught to Paul.
 Neither boy the title but they had the vague idea that it was by Bach.
-They would later learn that it was Bourrée from the E Minor Lute Suite — and that they had been playing it inaccurately.
+They would later learn that it was Bourrée from the E Minor Lute Suite.